 The interest rates for a majority of our variable-rate debt obligations are calculated based on LIBOR plus a spread, and our interest rate cap agreements generally are indexed to LIBOR.
 The administrator of LIBOR intends to phase out the LIBOR tenors by June 30, 2023.
-Substantially all of our variable-rate debt agreements indexed to LIBOR provide that the lender may choose an alternative index based on comparable information, and our interest rate cap agreements provide that the calculation agent may choose an alternative index.
+Substantially all of our variable-rate debt agreements indexed to LIBOR provide that the lender may choose an alternative index.
 It is unclear whether LIBOR will cease to exist or if new methods of calculating LIBOR will evolve by the applicable phase-out dates, or whether alternative and comparable index rates will be established and adopted by our lenders and other financial institutions.
 While we believe the transition away from LIBOR will be substantially rate neutral, uncertainties or volatility regarding the calculation of interest rates on our variable-rate debt obligations while LIBOR is being phased out could adversely affect our results of operations and cash flow.